Annapurna Base Camp Trek for Beginners | Beginners Guide to ABC trek

 Is the Annapurna Base Camp trek suitable for beginners?

 Yes, the Annapurna Base Camp (ABC) trek is considered beginner-friendly.
-The trail is well-established, the altitude gain is gradual, and the route offers ample accommodation and food options.
+The trail is well established, the elevation gain is gradual, and the Route offers ample accommodation and dining options.
 With basic fitness and proper preparation, most beginners can complete the trek safely.

 How many days are required for the Annapurna Base Camp trek?